 As for signal reliability, the MK83 passed my 3-day stress test with no disconnection.
 So, it was reliable enough.

 Note, though, that this mesh didn’t work well with legacy devices.
 Specifically, my 1st Gen (pre-Wave 2) Wi-Fi 5 and Wi-Fi 4 devices rarely connected to the 5GHz band, but only the 2.4GHz.
 As a result, they all had slow speeds.

 And there was nothing I could do to improve the situation since the MK83 has close to zero Wi-Fi customizability.

-The Netgear MK83 Nighthawk is not exactly a bad Tri-band mesh system, but it sure is a disappointment compared to the older MK63 model.
-I had a hard time finding something good about it to talk about.
+The Netgear MK83 Nighthawk is not a bad Tri-band mesh system, but it sure is a disappointment considering it’s supposed to be a step-up from the older MK63 model.
+I had a hard time finding something noteworthy about it.